 25 Christmas Gift Ideas

 The name for my website, www.foodstoragemoms.com, was chosen so I could attract and help people who were interested in learning about being prepared for emergencies of all kinds.
-Of course, food storage is a vital part of being properly prepared, but you also need water, unique cooking devices, items for your kitchen, products to keep you warm if the power is out, and so much more.
+Of course, food storage is a vital part of being adequately prepared, but you also need water, unique cooking devices, items for your kitchen, products to keep you warm if the power is out, and so much more.

 1. Water Containers